easyJet leads Britain's FTSE lower as global bond rout resumes

 However, he added that unease in financial markets caused by

-the bond market sell off could hit the FTSE in the near-term.
+the global bond market sell off could now send the FTSE lower.

 "We're anticipating a move down to 6,900 points, but we will